top of page

 We tailor our online bespoke 'FASD-Informed' sessions around the needs of the families you support; every session is unique because we consider carefully the children that you support.

 'It was a complete lightbulb moment for me.
-I attend thinking it ticks a box... this training absolutely is not that as it literally changes lives!
-I look at every child I support through a new lense.'
+I attended thinking it ticks a box... this training absolutely is not that as it literally changes lives!

-I loved everything about the sessions, it was great to bring the governance team of our School together, where we were encouraged to share skills and experience.
+I loved everything about the sessions, it was also great to bring the governance team of our School together, where we were encouraged to share skills and experience so much learning and reflective practice together that it has shaped our offer for the future.

 We really dug deep to considering the children in our School who were likely to have been exposed to alcohol.... so many lightbulb moments where we all now look through the lense providing a personalised approach .... very powerful.

-The experience of the speakers were so rich and valuable to my role where they provided such huge insight into the difference my job can make.
+The experience of the highly skilled speaker was so rich and valuable to my role where they provided such huge insight into the difference my team can make.
 So inspiring and energising, thank you.'

 'FASD Informed' (TM) Education delivered by a strong experienced qualified team, tailoring a bespoke service to support your team in becoming FASD Responsive(TM)